-There are a lot of natural disasters that happen around the world every year, including earthquakes.
-I was born in a country that experiences a lot of earthquakes: Taiwan.
-There are around 2000 earthquakes per year, and strong earthquakes occur quite often as well.
-As a result, we have a legend about the earthquake.
+Every year, many natural disasters occur around the world, including earthquakes.
+I was born in a country that frequently experiences earthquakes: Taiwan.
+There are around 2000 earthquakes each year, most of which are minor and imperceptible, but strong earthquakes also occur quite often.
+As a result, we have had a legend about animals and earthquakes since ancient times.

 ● Taiwan

-Legend has it that a buffalo living underground will cause an earthquake when it turns over.
+Legend has it that there’s a buffalo living underground, and when it turns over, it causes an earthquake.

 ● Mongolia